 If anyone tries to tell you there’s no way to prove the ROI of thanking your customers, or that sending handwritten thank-you notes “doesn’t scale,” don’t buy it.

 Here’s why: The ROI when you thank your customers is inextricably linked to the ROI of word-of-mouth marketing.
 And when it comes to small- to medium-sized businesses’ toolkits, word-of-mouth marketing is a shiny power drill among screwdrivers.

-What’s more, you don’t have to wait for it to happen “organically,” outside your company’s walls —, and for a lower price tag than many other marketing efforts that won’t get you nearly as far.
+What’s more, you don’t have to wait for it to happen “organically,” outside your company’s walls — thank-you notes let you cultivate quality word-of-mouth marketing yourself, and for a lower price tag than many other marketing efforts that won’t get you nearly as far.

 Thanking your customers generates word-of-mouth

 It takes an exceptional product or customer experience to inspire someone to rave to their personal network about it.

 One of the lowest-cost but highest-impact ways to prompt your customers to engage in word-of-mouth marketing about your product or service is to send a handwritten thank-you note.
 Why?

 Handwritten thank-you notes are such a rare throwback to old-school customer service, because hardly anyone does it anymore.